Winnti Scenario: Biotech R&D Espionage

 Read Aloud:

 “Your forensics specialist reports: HANSEN-SAP-01 has a hidden kernel driver masking 5 processes.
-The driver is signed – but the certificate was revoked four months ago.
+The driver is signed with a valid vendor certificate – the vendor appears to be compromised.
 Standard antivirus never saw it because the rootkit intercepted the file system queries.
 One of those hidden processes has an active connection to an external IP right now.”

 Artifact: Handout B: Rootkit Forensic Artifacts